-If you have participated in an impressive research study or have been published, absolutely mention your accomplishments if they are not mentioned elsewhere in your application.
+If you have participated in an impressive research study or have been published, absolutely mention your accomplishments in the Common App.
+You can list these accomplishments in the Additional Information section if they are not mentioned elsewhere in your application

-If your short story won a prize on a national level or you placed highly in a competitive science competition, these items are important to mention.
+If your short story won a prize on a national, state, or county level or you placed highly in a competitive science competition, these items are important to mention.